 Do you struggle to come up with new, unique content?
-You definitely aren’t alone.
-Read below, these tools and tricks will help you generate content marketing ideas.
+Well, you definitely aren’t alone.
+Read below for tools and tricks that will help you generate content marketing ideas.

 Discover What Content Others Are Creating to Generate Ideas

-Feedly allows you to set-up and manage feeds from your competitors’ sites, influencers blogs or social channels or even topics.
+Feedly allows you to set-up and manage feeds from your competitors’ sites, influencers’ blogs, social channels, or even topics.
 Just set-up an account using your Facebook, Google login or email to get free RSS feeds.